ImanJowkar/Prometheus/promethues/README.md

 A Node Exporter is a small application that runs on the system you want to monitor and collects various metrics and information about the system's hardware and operating system.
 These metrics include details about CPU usage, memory usage, disk I/O, network statistics, and more.
 The Node Exporter then makes this information available to Prometheus for collection and analysis.

-Here are some key features and functions of a Node Exporter:

 1. **System Metrics Collection:** Node Exporters collect a wide range of system-level metrics, providing insights into the health and performance of the host system.